Accessibility

 Committee Member

 Travis has lived experience of disability, including low vision and hearing loss.
 He works with local clubs to improve accessibility and is actively involved in blind cricket and AFL Blind.
-He brings practical insight into how sport can better include people who are blind or have low vision.
+He brings practical insight into how sport can better support participation for people who are blind or have low vision.

 Rebecca Kirwan